 Stacy Thomas, DO, ’06, Bloomingdale, Illinois, joined DuPage Medical Group.
 She is board certified in obstetrics and gynecology.

-Trisha Perry, PT, DPT, ’07, and wife, Rosa O. Perry, established Perry’s Passion for Service Scholarship at ATSU-ASHS.
+Trisha Perry, PT, DPT, ’07, established Perry’s Passion for Service Scholarship at ATSU-ASHS.
 This scholarship is one of two offered by the School’s Physical Therapy program.

 “Dr. Perry is an energetic dynamo who has demonstrated commitment to both ATSU and the profession of physical therapy.” – ATSU-ASHS Vice Dean Dr. Ann Lee Burch on establishment of physical therapy scholarship